VPKSoft/vamp/README.md

 * Make the installer to remove local user saved data
 * Continue to write this readme!

 ## Credits
+* TODO: List the credits of the libraties this software is using..

+## Attribution
 This software is powered by the [TMDb](https://www.themoviedb.org)

 ![alt text](https://github.com/VPKSoft/vamp/blob/master/TMDbAttribution.png)